aviemet/useInertiaForm/README.md

 ```

-With the default Rails behavior of transforming nested attribute names, the server would recieve this data in the following form:
+With the default Rails behavior of transforming nested attribute names, the server would receive this data in the following form:

 ```javascript
 {